Staatliche Antikensammlungen: Antique pottery and Terracotta

 One of the masterpieces of Etruscan art is a head vessel depicting the Etruscan demon Charun (400-350 BC).

-The Standing Woman is a notable statuette of terracotta (Boeotia from the crossing of 5. by the 4th century B.C.).
+The Standing Woman is a notable statuette of terracotta (from Boeotia at the end of the 5th century BC).
 The Beauty is one of the best preserved ancient terracotta figures in the world.
 It was made in the early 3rd century BC and was found in the vicinity of Athens.

 Jewellery, precious metal, bronzes and glass

-An outstanding example for antique jewelry is the gold Funerary Garland from Armento (4th century BC).
-A Golden Diadem from the Black Sea, an elaborately decorated headdress from the Crimean Peninsula was produced in around 150 BC.
+An outstanding example of antique jewelry is the gold Funerary Garland from Armento (4th century BC).
+A Golden Diadem from the Black Sea, an elaborately decorated headdress from the Crimean Peninsula, was produced in around 150 BC.

-A famous Roman Goblet from Cologne made of reticella (or network) glass (4th century AD) still shows its Latin inscription BIBE MULTIS ANNIS (Drink many years yet!).
-It was a present of the City of Cologne in return for King Ludwig's support for the completion of Cologne Cathedral.
+A famous Roman Goblet from Cologne made of reticella (or network) glass (4th century AD) still displays its Latin inscription BIBE MULTIS ANNIS (Drink thou for many years!).
+It was a present from the city of Cologne in return for King Ludwig's support for the completion of Cologne Cathedral.

-The silver drinking bowl from the 5th century BC. and a bowl of rare transparent soda-lime glass (500-450 BC) represent Achaemenid Persia.
+The silver drinking bowl from the 5th century BC and a bowl of rare transparent soda-lime glass (500–450 BC) represent Achaemenid Persia.
 The Corinthian helmet from the tomb of Dendas comes from a Greek workshop in southern Italy, 500-490 BC.
-Chr.
 The Goddess of Beauty and Love is a masterpiece of Hellenistic bronze art and dates back to around 100 BC.

 Portraits and gems

-An antique mummy portrait which originates from around 140 AD depicts a young upper-class man of imperial Egypt belongs to the most beautiful and best-quality antique mummy portraits that exist.
+An antique mummy portrait which originates from around 140 AD depicts a young upper-class man of imperial Egypt.
+It is one of the most beautiful and best-quality antique mummy portraits that exist.

-Part of the Staatliche Antikensammlungen is also a comprehensive collection of ca 800 engraved gems donated by Helmut Hansmann (1924-1996).
+The collections also include a comprehensive collection of about 800 engraved gems donated by Helmut Hansmann (1924–1996).